sloria/dotfiles/README.md

 There are three main commands in the `bin` directory for setting up and updating development environments:

-- `dot-bootstrap`: sets up local environment by executing all roles in `local_env.yml`.
+- `dot-local`: sets up local environment
-- `dot-update`: updates local environment by executing all roles in `local_env.yml` except for the ones tagged with "bootstrap".
+- `dot-remote`: sets up remote environment

 ## special files